Resident Camp

 • Check-in on Sunday from 4:00-4:45 pm

-• Campers are in cabin groups based on same age and gender.
+• Campers are in cabin groups based on age and gender.

-• Campers will be with their cabin groups for meals, activities, and Bible study.
+• Campers will be with their cabin mates for meals, activities, and Bible study.
 All cabins will come together for large group games and worship.

 • Campers will split into track groups (more info below) based on their interest.